-Preliminary questions for fuel oil spills coverage
+Preliminary questions for Escape of fuel oil coverage

 Take a look at the questions below and have the answers on hand when you call us.
 We want to make sure we’re giving you the coverage you need and this will help us assess your fuel oil tank.

 If your tank was manufactured after 1980 it will have a nameplate with the manufacturing date.
 If it doesn’t have a nameplate, it might be time to look into replacing it!

 Is it made of steel or fibre glass?
 Is it a double wall fuel tank?

 Does the supply line run under a concrete floor?

 Fuel oil leaks and spills are sometimes caused by the supply line that connects the tank to a heating system.
 The supply line must be installed above ground and must be adequately protected against accidental breakage, especially if it’s in an open area.